edgedb/edgedb/docs/edgeql/sets.rst

 .. note::

   Why is the existence of NULL a problem?
-Put simply, it's an edge case that permeates all of SQL and is often handled inconsistly in different circumstances.
+Put simply, it's an edge case that permeates all of SQL and is often handled inconsistently in different circumstances.
 A number of specific inconsistencies are documented in detail in the `We Can Do Better Than SQL
   </blog/we-can-do-better-than-sql#null-a-bag-of-surprises>`_ post on the